revbayes/revbayes/help/md/time.md

 ## details

-"year" reports the current year in the Julian calendar.
+"year" reports the current year (e.g. 2000).

 "day" returns the index of the day in the year (e.g. Jan 1 = 1; Feb 1 = 32).